According to a recent study, the average professional receives about 121 emails per day.

 In other words, without achieving that first step — getting your emails opened — everything falls apart.

 Whether you’re asking for seed funding, eCommerce capital, or real estate investment, you want your email to be read.

 So, how do you craft a great cold email subject line?

 By that, I mean the kind of subject line that doesn’t just generate clicks, but also promises something which is paid off in your email — as opposed to being clickbaity and pushing prospects away.

 In other words, the kind of subject line that gets people to read your email and take action.

-I’ll cover all kinds of common scenarios and show you the perfect templates and specific subject line examples to help you generate clicks and conversions through cold emails.
+In this article, I’ll cover all kinds of common scenarios and show you the perfect templates and specific subject line examples to help you generate clicks and conversions through cold emails.

 For instance, I’ll show you how to: